Panchshil Office Parks Commissions Phase II of Panchshil Business Park at Baner-Balewadi in Western Pune's Business District

 Spread over 2.7 million square feet, Panchshil Business Park is strategically located just off the arterial Mumbai-Bengaluru highway.
 Phase I spread over 1.1 million square feet was developed by Panchshil Realty and sold to Cummins for its India headquarters.

-Atul Chordia, Chairman, Panchshil Realty, said, "I am delighted to announce the commissioning of Phase II of Panchshil Business Park and am pleased to welcome our occupier-partners.
+"I am delighted to announce the commissioning of Phase II of Panchshil Business Park and am pleased to welcome our occupier-partners.
 The strong leasing success for our office spaces at Panchshil Business Park and the continued uptake of our projects by marquee corporate occupiers, coupled with the keen interest in our upcoming projects indicates the continued attractiveness and resilience of the Pune office market and the superior Panchshil offering.
 This trend pretty much mirrors the significant traction seen in the recent past in some key office markets in the country.
-We expect leasing activity and occupier-demand for our pipeline and current offerings to continue to remain buoyant and robust in the coming months too."
+We expect leasing activity and occupier-demand for our pipeline and current offerings to continue to remain buoyant and robust in the coming months too," said Atul Chordia, Chairman, Panchshil Realty.

 Key highlights of Panchshil Business Park include: